icydgx/icydgx.github.io/_posts/2023-09-2-How-I-Touch-Type.markdown

 Why doing this?
 Because you not move your hands when type.

 But if you want to type the () same time.
 I like just RM for ( and RR for ).
 I think it's easy to type.
 If you like type numbers faster you can try this.
-You can set 1 as home key for LP and 0 as home key for RM (the - for home key for RR).
-If 1 or 0 start of numbers for each hands.
-Type the two nums
+Only for connect numbers.
+If fisrt number is 2345 or 7890 and next number or previous number, then use LM or RM and next finger or previous fingr.
+Also like the 1 use the LR finger.

--   Type the 10 use LR and RM
+-   Type the 10 use LR RM
--   Type the 12 use LR and LM
+-   Type the 12 use LR LM
+-   Type the 21 use LM LR
+-   Type the 54 use LM LR
--   Type the 07 use RM and RI
+-   Type the 90 use RM RR
--   Type the 52 0 use LI LR RM
+-   Type the 89 use RM RR
 -   Type the 12 0 use LR LM RM